robmifsud/robmifsud/README.md

 ![hello](./Cover_transparent.png)

-I'm Robert, a fresh graduate in Software Development at the University of Malta.
+My name is Robert and I build software.
 Feel free to check out some of my projects while you're here.

 <!--
 **robmifsud/robmifsud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.